nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### 2.3.4 Editing a goal entry
 You can edit your previous goal entries, for example, if you previously made a mistake when entering the type or description of a goal.
+> :bulb:  **Additional information:**
-By editing the goal entry, it will reset the status of the goal to zero unless it is a smart goal.
+> * By editing the goal entry, it will reset the status of the goal
+> * Smart goals will be updated based on the created date's calorie intake and calories burnt

 Format: `edit goal INDEX TYPE_OF_GOAL GOAL_DESCRIPTION`